GovTechSG/seed-docs-new/offboard-device/windows.md

 # Offboard Windows device from SEED

-This document guides you to offboard your Windows device onboarded to SEED.
+ This guide provides instructions for you to offboard your Windows device onboarded to SEED.

 ## Audience